harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 cd src
 type nul > home.pug
 type nul > about.pug
+cd..
+mkdir public
+cd public
+type nul > style.css
+cd..
 ```
-You should see your new Pug files in the `src` directory.
+You should see your new Pug files in the `src` directory, and an empty **style.css** file in the `public` directory.